deis/deis/README.md

 Integration tests and corresponding documentation can be found under the `test/` folder.

 ## Install the Deis Client
-If you're using the latest Deis release, use `pip install deis` to install the latest [Deis Client](https://pypi.python.org/pypi/deis/) or download [pre-compiled binaries](https://github.com/deis/deis/tree/master/client#get-started).
+If you're using the latest Deis release, use `pip install --upgrade deis` to install the latest [Deis Client](https://pypi.python.org/pypi/deis/) or download [pre-compiled binaries](https://github.com/deis/deis/tree/master/client#get-started).

 If you're working off master, precompiled binaries are likely out of date.
 You should either symlink the python file directly or build a local copy of the client: